-Ideas is a relatively new feature that was introduced in the January 2020 Excel 365 semiannual version1908 and is being constantly improved.
+Ideas is a relatively new feature that was introduced in the January 2020 Excel 365 semi-annual version1908 and is being constantly improved.

-The Ideas feature only supported four insight types when this lesson was written (in Jul 2020).
+The Ideas feature only supported four insight types when this lesson was written (in Jan 2021) but more are likely to be added in the future.